-Strawberries simply are THE taste of Summer.
-Eating strawberries with a sprinkle of sugar and splash of cream is a real treat.
-Yet turning them into a refreshing ice cream to eat on a hot day is worth the effort.
-Add in rose extract and the flavour reaches another level.
+Strawberries are THE taste of Summer.
+While I love eating strawberries with a tiny sprinkle of sugar and splash of cream, or fresh from the plant warmed by the sun, I also wanted to make a beautiful ice cream with them.
+Except with a twist!
+Because summer, is also synonymous with roses blooming in our garden, I decided that would be the additional flavour to compliment the strawberries in this ice cream.
+And, the addition of rose extract elevates the final flavour to another level.
 One taste and you are transformed into a bygone era, where life seemed easier, simpler and slower.
 So, whatever you do this summer, don’t miss out on making this Strawberry Rose Ice Cream.

 A Summer Dessert Of Your Dreams

-Since all pips are removed during the making of this dreamy dessert, it’s silky texture lingers on the tongue.
-While both fresh strawberry and rose flavours meld together, playing tricks on our tastebuds.
-In addition this truly is a dream ice cream where the finished recipe is so much more than the addition of its component parts.
-Sieving the strawberries is important.
-Since this small, important step only takes a couple of minutes and ensures the smooth final ice cream texture.
+Removing all the pips are during the making of this dreamy dessert, ensures the ice cream has silky texture that lingers on the tongue.
+As both fresh strawberry and rose flavours meld together, they create a unique flavour experience.
+Likewise, this truly is a dream ice cream where the finished recipe is so much more than the addition of its component parts.
+Sieving the strawberries is very important in creating the smooth, finish.
+And as this small, important step only takes a couple of minutes, it is worth it to ensure the final ice cream has the silky, smooth, texture.

-Finally, this ice cream seems the epitome of summer.
-So Summer is the season when strawberries and roses are celebrated as being at their best what better way to celebrate them.
+Finally, this ice cream is the epitome of summer in a dessert.
+And as summer is the season when strawberries and roses are celebrated as being at their best, what better way to celebrate them.
 While all roses included in the pictures for this post, are from our own garden, I haven’t gone as far as to make my own Rose Extract.
 That process can safely be left in the hands of Nielsen-Massey , the professionals.
 Rather, the roses in the photos hint at their presence within the ice cream.

 Note: Prior to starting this recipe ensure that the frozen bowl of the ice cream maker is placed in the freezer overnight for at least 8 hours.
 Or as per manufacturer’s instructions.